Black Holes as Probes of Moduli Space Geometry: Probing the prepotential with large black holes

-where $c_2$ is the second Chern class of the Calabi-Yau and $\alpha_I$ is the corresponding two-form of the mirror Calabi-Yau.
+where $c_2$ and $\alpha_I$ are the second Chern class and the corresponding two-form of the mirror Calabi-Yau.
 Again, one can write the attractor equations in the simplified case where there is only one modulus, where they become

 One can solve these equations for the periods at the horizon and express the entropy in terms of the charges.
 For a black hole with a single vanishing charge $p^0=0$, one obtains:

 It is easy to see that this reduces exactly to \eqref{eq:Scub} when $d_1$ is set to zero.
 One can evaluate the entropy of the large black hole with charges that scale as \eqref{eq:chargelimit} in the $y \sim |t| \to \infty$ limit and obtain: